Lobia Vada – Black Eyed Beans Fritters – Karamani Vadai

 Lobia Vadai in a plate

-Karamani is something that I have not cooked with a lot.
-Few recipe that make often with karamani is the sundal.
+Karamani is something that I have not cooked a lot.
+A few recipes that I often make with karamani is the sundal.
 I have both the sweet karamani sundal and the savory sundal in the blog.
 Also, karamani is an important ingredient in the Karadayan Nombu Adais.

 I had this recipe bookmarked from Nishamadhulika a while ago.
 I made this last evening and my family just loved it.
 It was amazing to see how crunchy the Karamani Vadai was on the outside and soft on the inside.

 I also noticed that this vadai did not become soggy when kept for about an hour.
-This could hence be a very good starter recipe when cooking for a party.
-You can make the vadais in advance (about couple of hours ahead).
+This could be a perfect starter recipe when cooking for a party.
+You can make the vadais in advance (about a couple of hours ahead).
 Warm it in the oven in the lowest setting before serving.

 Lobia Vadai served in a plate